glotzerlab/hoomd-blue/ARCHITECTURE.md

 #### `TypeParameter`

-This class is a wrapper for `TypeParameterDict` and `AttachedTypeParameterDict` to work with `_HOOMDBaseObject` subclass instances.
+This class is a wrapper for `TypeParameterDict` to work with `_HOOMDBaseObject` subclass instances.
 It provides very little independent logic and can be found in `hoomd/data/typeparam.py`.
-`_HOOMDBaseObject` expects the values of `_typeparam_dict` keys to be `TypeParameter` instances.
+This class primarily serves as the source of user documentation for type parameters. `_HOOMDBaseObject` expects the values of `_typeparam_dict` keys to be `TypeParameter` instances.
 See the methods `hoomd.operation._HOOMDBaseObject._append_typeparm` and `hoomd.operation._HOOMDBaseObject._extend_typeparm` for more information.